AmberC0209/PaddleX/docs/module_usage/tutorials/ocr_modules/table_structure_recognition.en.md

 If you seek higher accuracy from existing models, you can leverage PaddleX's custom development capabilities to develop better table structure recognition models.
 Before developing table structure recognition models with PaddleX, ensure you have installed the PaddleOCR plugin for PaddleX.
 The installation process can be found in the [PaddleX Local Installation Guide](../../../installation/installation.en.md)

 ### 4.1 Data Preparation
 Before model training, you need to prepare the corresponding dataset for the task module.
-PaddleX provides data validation functionality for each module, and **only data that passes validation can be used for model training**.
+PaddleX provides data validation functionality for each module, and <b>only data that passes validation can be used for model training</b>.
 Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
 If you wish to use a private dataset for model training, refer to [PaddleX Table Structure Recognition Task Module Data Annotation Tutorial](../../../data_annotations/ocr_modules/table_recognition.en.md)

 #### 4.1.1 Demo Data Download
 You can download the demo dataset to a specified folder using the following command: